nicobast/locusmental_wp1_tasks/README.md

 3. baseline phase

 ## The Visual Oddball Task
 The task is used and to observe effects of task utility and stimulus salience.
-It contains independent manipulations of both.
-In four task blocks, each including 150 trials, a frequent purple circle is presented with a probability of 80% while an infrequent smaller purple circle (oddball) is presented with a probability of 20%.
-As in the Auditory Oddball task, three additional standard trials precede each task block.
-The task starts with four separate practice blocks, each containing of 13 trials, as a familiarisation.
-In the end, the test subjcet receives feedback aboout their winnings.
+It contains independent manipulations of both.The task consists of 110 trials (currently set to 30 for testing purposes).
+A frequent blue circle is presented with a probability of 77% (standard trials), while an infrequent larger blue circle (oddball trials) appears with a probability of 23%.
+Oddball trials are designed to be presented only after at least two standard trials.
+The task begins with a fixation cross displayed for 10 seconds.
+### before running the task
+  * Set up your paths to your project folder.
+The data storage is automatically created in the directory where you execute the code
+  * Set up your monitor name(line 109)
+  * The current setup is adjusted for two screens: the main screen is used for task presentation, while the second screen is used for interrupting the task (e.g., a dialog box appears)
+  * Set up Testmode (line 85) and sampling_rate of the eye tracker(line 86)

 ### Automatic conversion of visual angle to pixels in script
 * *size_fixation_cross_in_pixels = 132*, also defines standard stimulus size and translates to 3.2 degrees visual angle on 24 inch screen with 25.59 inches screen distance (see https://elvers.us/perception/visualAngle/)